TobyMayn/nature-app/README.md

 # Nature App Frontend
+!!
+DISCLAIMER: The DTU provided server has been taken down.
+To run the project you should run the docker container locally or on your own server !!

 A Next.js web application for nature assessment and analysis, developed in collaboration with Høje-Taastrup Municipality and DTU.